On this page

 Everyone will introduce themselves and their role at the meeting.

-You, the Social Worker – Truancy and the school representative will have an opportunity to talk about what is currently working well and what is getting in the way of your child going to school.
+You, the social worker or Aboriginal services engagement officer and the school representative will have an opportunity to talk about what is currently working well and what is getting in the way of your child going to school.

 Your child will also get the chance to talk, or the child advocate will speak on your child’s behalf.